Chiara Lubich: Years of difficult trials

-The terrible reality of the war was not the only difficulty they would have.
-Starting in 1945, criticisms, misunderstandings and accusations began to spread against this “new community” in Trento.
-Living the Gospel, communicating experiences, sharing their few possessions and making unity their ideal, aroused suspicions of Protestantism or a new form of communism.
-Their radical way of living the Gospel that Chiara proposed attracted the accusation of “fanaticism”, and the word “love”, not customarily used in the Catholic sphere at that time, was likewise misunderstood.

-“Whoever listens to you listens to Me” (Luke 10:16).
+“Whoever listens to you listens to me” (Luke 10:16).
 This sentence from the Gospel of Luke motivated Chiara to go with her companions to see the bishop of Trento, Carlo De Ferrari.
 He listened to them, got more information about their life and then reassured them.
 He also confirmed that this was something new that was developing and should be separate from the Franciscan Third Order.
-In fact, on May 1, 1947, Archbishop De Ferrari approved the Statute of the “Focolare of Charity - Apostles of Unity.”
-In March 1949, a decree of the Vatican department for religious ratified the distinction of the “Focolare of Charity” from the Franciscan Third Order.
+In fact, on 1 May 1947, Archbishop De Ferrari approved the Statute of the Focolare of Charity – Apostles of Unity.
+In March 1949, a decree of the Vatican department for religious ratified the distinction of the Focolare of Charity from the Franciscan Third Order.
 The charges against them, however, did not cease.
 During the 1950s, when movements were a new phenomenon in the Church, certain Vatican offices regarded the Focolare Movement with suspicion.
 In 1951, the Holy Office (now known as the Congregation of the Doctrine of the Faith) began a long study and a series of interviews to test the young founder.
 During this time, it was uncertain whether the movement would be disbanded or approved.

 Papal approvals

 The trial came to an end gradually, starting with the first pontifical approval ad experimentum in 1962, during the pontificate of Pope John XXIII, at about the same time that he opened the Second Vatican Council.
 Further approval was given by Pope Paul VI in 1964.
 In 1990, Pope John Paul II approved the Statutes that outline the composite physiognomy of the Focolare Movement as it developed over the years.
-As early as 1984, John Paul II recognized in the charism of Chiara a “radicalism of love”, juxtaposing it with that of Ignatius of Loyola and other founders.
+As early as 1984, John Paul II recognized in the charism of Chiara a "radicalism of love", juxtaposing it with that of Ignatius of Loyola and other founders.
 The following year, in answer to a question posed to him by Chiara, he gave his support to the idea that in the future the head of the Movement would always be a woman, even though Focolare includes priests, men and women religious, and bishops.
-His answer was: “Indeed!
-I see you [the Focolare] as an expression of the Church’s Marian profile”.
+His answer was: "Indeed!
+I see you [the Focolare] as an expression of the Church’s Marian profile".
 In that same year, John Paul II named her as a consultant for the Pontifical Council for the Laity.
 Chiara addressed the synods of the bishops in 1985, 1987 and 1999.